 THE LONDON ART WEEK SYMPOSIUM - 'Conversations on Collecting'BOOK

-This December 2019, London Art Week launches the inaugural LAW Winter Symposium, to foster debate and learning among the public, international collectors, members of the art trade and museum professionals.
+On Monday 2 December 2019, London Art Week launched the inaugural LAW Winter Symposium, to foster debate and learning among the public, international collectors, members of the art trade and museum professionals.

 2.30 - 3.15pm